Ear to the Ground

 Coming updated to city of Mississauga Noise By-laws

 On July 8, 2020 the noise by-law review committee submitted their official findings in a report to the Mayor and Mississauga’s city council.
-HGC Engineering has updated this previously posted blog feature to reflect the new details of the report.
+HGC has updated this previously posted blog feature to reflect the new details of the report.

 The City of Mississauga has been working on updating its current Noise By-Laws which have been in effect since 1971.
 The By-Laws, 360-79 and 785-80, were designed to address the needs and reality of a rural and sleepy suburban population.
 Close to five decades later, the City of Mississauga has undergone significant growth and development.
 The population has soared from about 175,000 in the early 70s to an estimated 750,000 in 2020.